LukePappa/Ourism/text.md

-Human beings have the capacity to find perfect fulfillment in the act of existing itself and may devote themselves to that way of life, which is called Ennea.
+Human beings have the capacity to find perfect fulfillment in the act of existing itself and may pursue that way of life, which is called Ennea.